The Xamin Web Interface

 In a text comparisons a '*' may be used as a wildcard match

 along with the SQL standard '%'.
 Text comparisons are

 generally not case sensitive.
 A case sensitive comparison

-may be made in a table by specifying it using an generic
+may be made in a table by specifying a generic

 Adding new fields and constraints